-As in previous years, we suggest you to take three stances by being: a student during intensives, a co-researcher during labs, and a dancer during jams.
+As in previous years, we suggest to take three stances by being: a student during intensives, a co-researcher during labs, and a dancer during jams.

 We will ask ourselves what are these stances differences and how they answer and nourish each other, what are their spaces and what are their foundation.

 This year, each practice will have dedicated time every day.
 We hope they will create many opportunities to renew your vision on present instant and dancing together.
 Each participant commitment, availability and benevolent curiosity can nourish quality of attention in different spaces of practice.
 This will encourage dynamics of emergence for everyone.

 We consider Contact Improvisation as a research process around possibilities offered by touch, shared gravity as well as shared attention.